SNCFdevelopers/API-trains-sncf/source/integration.rst

 OVERVIEW
 ========

 This documentation describes how to use the SNCF API based on navitia software.
 Navitia is an Open Source software developed by `Kisio Digital <http://www.kisio.org/>`_.
-To see the last update, please go to navitia.io documentation (http://doc.navitia.io/)
+To see the last update, please go to navitia.io documentation: `http://doc.navitia.io/ <http://doc.navitia.io/>`_.

 The SNCF API contains **theoretical train data** for the following commercial modes: TGV, TER, Transilien, Intercités.
 The SNCF API also contains **realtime train data** for the following commercial modes: TGV, TER, Intercités.